AIWebSystems/Timezone/readme.md

 *1.1 - August 30, 2012*

 * Updated to latest PyroStreams field type syntax.
-* Updated to work with is_required.
+* Updated to work with required.
 * Added code and name variables.